 - Fast-loading cross-platform PWA website, which can work as a great alternative to native mobile apps.

 For example, one of our recent projects is an insurance progressive web app we have built for Babel Cover.
-Thanks to the PWA technology, we have helped our customer to launch quickly and save costs on mobile app development.
+Thanks to the PWA development services, we have helped our customer to launch quickly and save costs on mobile app development.

 10. Efficient techniques to promote your B2C marketplace